A heuristic pricing and hedging framework for multi-currency fixed income desks: Introduction

-The paper starts with section \ref{sec:ProductDef} which defines the products involved in the discussion.
-Section \ref{sec:Study} presents a study of foreign exchange and cross currency markets to illustrate their driving forces and motivate the proposed methodology.
-Section \ref{sec:Perspective} shows how the funding currency is chosen for each currency.
-The proposed decomposition method to price cross currency swaps and foreign exchange forwards is presented in sections \ref{sec:PriceFwdStCCS} to \ref{sec:PriceFXFwd}.
+Section \ref{sec:Perspective} shows how the funding (and collateral) currency is chosen for trading.
+The proposed decomposition method to price cross currency swaps and foreign exchange forwards is presented in sections \ref{sec:PriceFwdStCCS} and \ref{sec:CustomCCS}.
 Section \ref{sec:Hedging} compares the proposed method with a benchmark using a worked example.
 Finally, section \ref{sec:Conclusions} concludes.